Fundamental groups of neighborhood complexes: Introduction

+We can apply the $r$-fundamental groups of graphs to the existence problem of the graph homomorphisms (see Section 2), which is a certain generalization of the graph coloring problem.
+In Section 6, we show that for every positive integer $k$, the 3-fundamental group of the Kneser graph $KG_{2k+1,k}$ is isomorphic to $\Z /2$ (Proposition \ref{Proposition 5.3}).
+This implies that there is no graph homomorphism from $KG_{2k+1, k}$ to the 5-cycle graph $C_5$ (Corollary \ref{Corollary 5.4}).
+Since the odd girth of $KG_{2k+1,k}$ is $2k+1$ (see Lemma \ref{Lemma 5.3.3}), this obstruction of the existence of graph homomorphisms is not obtained from the odd girths for $k \geq 2$.
+Moreover, this is not obtained from the topology of the neighborhood complex.
+In fact, the neighborhood complexes of $C_3$ and $C_5$ are homeomorphic to the circle $S^1$ and there is a graph homomorphism from $KG_{2k+1,k}$ to $C_3 \cong K_3$.
+The case of box complexes discussed in \cite{MZ} is the same.

+In Section 6, we discuss the covering maps associated to the $r$-fundamental groups, called $r$-covering maps.
+As is the case of topological spaces (see Chapter 2 of \cite{Spanier}), it turns out that there is a 1-1 correspondence between subgroups of $r$-fundamental groups and connected $r$-coverings (Theorem \ref{Theorem 6.8}).
+Moreover, we have a purely graph theoretic description of covering spaces over neighborhood complexes.
+Namely, in case $G$ is non-bipartite, a connected covering space over $N_r(G)$ corresponds to a connected 2-covering over the Kronecker double covering $K_2 \times G$.

-The rest of this paper organized as follows.
-In Section 2 we review the all necessary definitions and facts related to graphs, simplicial complexes, neighborhood complexes, and Hom complexes.
-In Section 3 we provide the definition of 2-covering maps and study the basic properties of 2-covering maps.
-Here we prove that 2-covering maps induce covering maps of neighborhood complexes and Hom complexes.
-In Section 4 we provide the definition of 2-fundamental groups and study their basic properties and investigate the relation between 2-fundamental groups and based 2-covering maps.
-In Section 5, we compute 2-fundamental groups for basic graphs and establish van Kampen theorem for 2-fundamental groups.
-In Section 6, we prove the even part of the 2-fundamental group of $G$ is isomorphic to the fundamental group of the neighborhood complex of $G$.
+The rest of the paper is organized as follows.
+In Section 2, we review the definitions and facts related to graphs and simplicial complexes.
+In Section 3, we introduce the $r$-fundamental group $\pi_1^r(G,v)$ of a based graph $(G,v)$ and show that $\pi_1^r(G,v)$ is isomorphic to the fundamental group of a certain 2-dimensional complex $X_r(G)$.
+In Section 4, we define the $r$-neighborhood complex $N_r(G)$ and prove Theorem 1.1.
+In Section 5, we determine the $r$-fundamental groups of the Kneser graphs.
+In Section 6, we introduce the $r$-covering map and investigate its properties.